quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 ### Overview

-1. User adds file(s) to an Amazon S3 bucket
+1. User or instrument adds file(s) to an Amazon S3 bucket
 2. EDP sends EventBridge a `package-objects-ready` event
 2. A lambda function checks for a value in the metadata against a predefined Quilt workflow
   - If the value exists do nothing